darrenldl/docfd/README.md

 __NAVIGATION__ mode
 - Scroll down the document list
   - `j` or down arrow
-  - Scroll down with mouse wheel
+  - Scroll down with mouse wheel when hovering above the area
 - Scroll up the document list
   - `k` or up arrow
+  - Scroll up with mouse wheel when hovering above the area
+- Scroll down the content search result list
+  - `Shift`+`j` or `Shift`+Down arrow
+  - Scroll down with mouse wheel when hovering above the area
+- Scroll up the document list
+  - `Shift`+`k` or `Shift`+Up arrow
-  - Scroll up with mouse wheel
+  - Scroll up with mouse wheel when hovering above the area
 - Open document
   - `Enter`
     - Docfd tries to use `$VISUAL` first, if that fails then Docfd tries `$EDITOR`